oracle-livelabs/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 12. Fill the **Service Name** field with "livelabdb_high"
     ![Transcription DB connection details](./images/esk-connection3-details.png " ")

-13. Under Security, upload the DB wallet you have downloaded in lab 1, the wallet password, the database username and password created in lab 1.
+13. Under Security, upload the DB wallet you have downloaded in Lab 2, the wallet password, the database username and password created in Lab 2.
 Then click Test button
     ![Transcription DB connection test](./images/esk-connection3-test.png " ")

 14. After the Test is successfull, click save.